 You can’t but love Durban’s South Asian influence, and the Bangladesh market tucked away in the suburb of Chatsworth is a must.
 Walking down the market isles you’re struck with sensory overload.
 Not only was there so much to see, hear, smell and taste, but we ended up chatting to friendly stall owners and shoppers as we wandered through the vibrant market.

 Down the road is the Hare Krishna temple.
-The Temple of Understanding, as it’s known, is hard to miss with it’s three gold tipped towers.
-The temple’s restaurant is famous in Durban for it’s vegetarian meals, and after spending a good deal of time sampling pretty much everything, we were lucky enough to be in time for a ceremony known as the Raj Bhoga-arati.
+The Temple of Understanding, as it’s known, is hard to miss with its three gold-tipped towers.
+The temple’s restaurant is famous in Durban for its vegetarian meals, and after spending a good deal of time sampling pretty much everything, we were lucky enough to be in time for a ceremony known as the Raj Bhoga-arati.

-The burning of incense and rhythmic drumming brings devotees into the centre of the temple where they await the unveiling of curtains which reveal statues of their gods, to which they sing while receiving a blessing.
-The chanting, drumming and the burning incense that filled the great hall created a powerfully calming atmosphere.
+The burning of incense and rhythmic drumming brings devotees into the centre of the temple where they await the unveiling of curtains that reveal statues of their gods, to which they sing while receiving a blessing.
+The chanting, drumming and burning incense that filled the great hall created a powerfully calming atmosphere.

-One evening we found ourselves at one of Durban’s best kept secrets, Palki.
+One evening we found ourselves at one of Durban’s best-kept secrets, Palki.
 Tucked away in an old Berea house, this restaurant has been serving authentic Indian cuisine for eighteen years and has become a favourite with Durban’s Indian community, as well as a growing number of people keen to expand their culinary horizons.
 With our tummies full of spicy goodness, we ventured across the (Umgeni) River for our night at the luxurious Three Cities Auberge Hollandaise Guesthouse.
-Being regular travellers, our idea of luxury is our own toilet and hot water, but here our room was almost half the size of our entire house, and we felt completely rejuvinated by the luxury of it all.
+Being regular travellers, our idea of luxury is our own toilet and hot water, but here our room was almost half the size of our entire house, and we felt completely rejuvenated by the luxury of it all.

 Downtown – Durban deep

-We ultimately met up with Stembiso and Jonas, owners of the energetic and bespoke Street Scene Tours, who took us on a passion filled, shebeen hopping tour of the KwaMashu township.
+We ultimately met up with Stembiso and Jonas, owners of the energetic and bespoke Street Scene Tours, who took us on a passion-filled, shebeen hopping tour of the KwaMashu township.
 Ste’s passion for his hometown and his depth of historical knowledge saw us visiting the homes of Mahatma Gandhi and the Ohlange school where Nelson Mandela cast his historic vote in the 1994 elections.